Video shows North Carolina school officer slamming girl, 15, to floor

 The school resource officer, Ruben De Los Santos, has been placed on paid administrative leave pending the outcome of an investigation, the town of Rolesville said in a statement.

-"The Rolesville Police Department has officially requested that the North Carolina State Bureau of Investigation conduct a third party review of the incident," the statement said.
+CNN has not been able to reach the officer for comment.
+CNN has reached out to the state's Association of School Resource Officers, but had not received a response as of Wednesday afternoon.

-"We ask the community and all members involved to be patient while we investigate this matter," Rolesville police Chief Bobby W. Langston II said Tuesday night at a Board of Commissioners meeting, according to CNN affiliate WRAL.
+"We ask the community and all members involved to be patient while we investigate this matter," Rolesville police Chief Bobby W. Langston II said Tuesday night, according to WRAL.
 He said no further information will be released until the investigation is completed.

-CNN has not been able to reach the officer for comment.
-CNN has reached out to the state's Association of School Resource Officers for comment but had not received a response Wednesday morning.
+The Rolesville Police Department has also asked the North Carolina State Bureau of Investigation to conduct a third-party review of the incident, the town's statement said.

-The student, 15, said she was stunned by the officer's use of force.
+Meanwhile, Jasmine said she's still stunned by the officer's use of force.

-"Every time I look at it, it's embarrassing," Jasmine told CNN affiliate WRAL.
+"Every time I look at it, it's embarrassing," Jasmine told WRAL.
 "I didn't even realize it happened.
 Like, I was in shock."

 Harrison said she's also in disbelief.